Brondo765/New-Member-Bot/README.md

 # Step 3:
 ## Enable Developer Mode on your Discord Account:
-Setting up the configuration file is an important step for the bot to run online with your specific server/channels/roles.

-To enable developer mode for your Discord account on the Discord app:
+To enable developer mode for your Discord account go to your Discord app in the bottom left:

-*Settings -> Appearance -> Advanced -> Tick the Developer Mode option.*
+*Settings -> Appearance -> Advanced -> Scroll down and tick the Developer Mode option on.*

 This allows you to copy your Server ID, Role IDs, and Channel IDs for the servers you manage.